yashchandak/yashchandak.github.io/_pages/about.md

 <br>

-I will be starting my work as a postdoc for [Prof. Emma Brunskill](https://cs.stanford.edu/people/ebrun/) at Stanford University.
+I work as a postdoc for [Prof. Emma Brunskill](https://cs.stanford.edu/people/ebrun/) at Stanford University.
 My research interests are mostly at the intersection of reinforcement learning and machine learning, specifically on the sub-topics related to continual learning, non-stationarity, safety, off-policy data, and other challenges stemming from real-world applications in education and healthcare.

 <br>
 I received my PhD at the [University of Massachusetts](https://www.umass.edu/), where I was a member of the [Autonomous Learning Lab (ALL)](http://www-all.cs.umass.edu/) and was fortunate to be advised by [Prof. Philip Thomas](https://people.cs.umass.edu/~pthomas/).